rohit-badgujjar/Typing-Game/README.md

 # Typing-Game
-Just You need a VS code and clone the project and run html file by pressing alt + B and then play the game.
+You just need VS code and by adding all these files you can run the project.